remfan1994/strawberry-creek-voices/anchors/anchor01.md

 Theme: Smallness with dignity

 Voice Layer: Surface Water (quick, light)

-Narrative Elements: Creek observing people, time moving gently Moral Note: Attention is a form of mercy; motion can be gentle without being weak.
+Narrative Elements: Creek observing people, time moving gently

+Moral Note: Attention is a form of mercy; motion can be gentle without being weak

 Strawberry Creek moves quietly when no one is listening, but not silently.
 Its sound is a kind of remembering — soft, continuous, unafraid of being small.
 It speaks in the way water speaks: by touching everything.
 The stones, the roots, the underside of leaves that never see the sun.